Linear Bandit Algorithms with Sublinear Time Complexity: Introduction

 \section{Introduction}

-Linear bandits problem is one of the most fundamental online learning problems, with wide applications in recommender systems, online advertisements, etc. Such applications usually have a large and discrete set of items (e.g. millions of products to be recommended).
-When responding to a query, even a linear scan can be slow.
-It is therefore demanding to design linear bandit algorithms that have per-step time complexity sublinear in the number of arms.
+Linear bandits problem is one of the most fundamental online learning problems, with wide applications in recommender systems, online advertisements, etc. \citep{deshpande2012linear}.
+Such applications usually have an extremely large set of items (e.g., millions of products to be recommended), which also changes over time.
+Specifically, we focus on two types of changes: (1) some new arms are added from time to time (e.g., new movies added to the database); and more generally (2) some new arms are added, and some old arms deleted (e.g., some new advertisements to be shown and some old ones expired).
+Such an extremely large arm set typically changes slowly, in the sense that a relatively small number of arms are added or deleted at every time step.

+A linear scan is slow for an extremely large arm set.
+It is thus demanding to design linear bandit algorithms that have per-step time complexity sublinear in the number of arms $K$, for an extremely large and slowly changing arm set.

-Common solutions for linear bandits are either Upper Confidence Bound (UCB) based, which adopts the \textit{optimism in face of uncertainty} principle, by selecting the arm with the highest plausible reward estimates \citep{abbasi2011improved}; or Thompson Sampling (TS) based, which draws a random environment parameter and selects the best arm accordingly \citep{abeille2017linear}.
-Both need to scan the entire set of arms to choose the most promising arm, which leads to time complexity linear in the number of arms.
-In this paper, we show that both UCB-based and TS-based algorithms can be accelerated to have sublinear per-step time complexity, based on the following observation.
+Common algorithms for linear bandits have per-step time complexity linear in $K$.
+For instance, Thompson Sampling (TS) draws a random parameter estimate and selects the best arm accordingly \citep{abeille2017linear}.
+It needs to scan the entire set of arms to choose the most promising arm, which leads to time complexity linear in $K$.

+In this paper, we propose two algorithms with per-step time complexity sublinear in $K$, based on the observation below:

 \textit{\textbf{Key observation: }The arm selection step in many linear bandits algorithms reduces to an (exact) maximum inner product search (MIPS) problem.
-The right way to approximately solve the MIPS problem, coupled with careful analysis, allows us to achieve sublinear per-step complexity and retain the regret guarantees of the original algorithms.}
+The right way to approximately solve the MIPS problem, coupled with careful analysis, allows us to achieve sublinear per-step complexity and desired regret guarantees.}